Hernán Siles Zuazo: Early life

 Hernán Siles was the illegitimate son of the last Republican Party president of Bolivia, Hernando Siles Reyes and Isabel Zuazo Cusicanqui.
 Siles was raised by his mother.
 His half-brother Luis Adolfo Siles Salinas was president for five months in 1969.

 In 1931 Siles graduated from the American Institute in La Paz.
 He served in Bolivian army and was decorated for injury sustained while fighting in the Chaco War of 1932–35.
 After the war he finished San Andres University with a degree in law.

 Siles was married to Maria Teresa Ormachea del Carpio and had three daughters, Marcela, Ana Maria and Isabel.

 Formation of the MNR and the 1952 Revolution

 In 1940 Siles was elected in the Chamber of Deputies.
 Gravitating toward the reformist side of the political spectrum (even though his father had been one of the pillars of the Old Regime), in 1941 he founded along with Víctor Paz Estenssoro and others, the influential Revolutionary Nationalist Movement (Movimiento Nacionalista Revolucionario, or MNR).

 The MNR was behind the coup that installed the progressive military administration of Gualberto Villarroel (1943–46), but was forced from power due to U.S. pressure and also by Villarroel's overthrow in 1946 after which Siles was exiled to Argentina.
 There he worked as a correspondent for Associated Press from November 1947 until September 1948.
+In 1949, Siles returned to Bolivia to stand for election to the Bolivian legislature, which he won.
+However, he was soon arrested for continued agitation against the government in power and was sent to the island prison of Isla de la Luna (Coati) on lake Titicaca.
+In September 1949, he escaped from the island prison together with a number of fellow political prisoners and, with Bolivian police in hot pursuit, was able to reach Peru, where he was granted political asylum.
+In October 9, 1949, he returned clandestinely to Bolivia and appeared in the Bolivian congress at his assigned bench, where he demanded his back pay--this public relations coup cemented his image as a leader of the resistance against a tyrannical government.